esphome/esphome-docs/components/wifi_now.rst

 An automation action to send a packet to a peer or all peers.

-Like the if action this action as two flow branches called on_fail and on_success.
+Like the if action, this action as two flow branches called on_fail and on_success.

 Configuration Variables:
-- **peerid** (*optional*, identifier): Id of the destination peer If set the payload is send only to the peer otherwist to all configured peer.
+- **peerid** (*optional*, identifier): Id of the destination peer If set the payload is send only to this peer otherwise to all configured peers.

-- **service** (*optional*, string): Servive name. wifi-now derives the service by using the first 8 Bytes of service name md5sum
+- **service** (*optional*, string): Service name.
+  ``wifi_now`` derives the service by using the first 8 Bytes of the service name md5sum.

 - **servicekey** (*optional*, 8 bytes in the form XX:XX:XX:XX:XX:XX:XX:XX):
-  if set the packet is filtered by the service key service and servicekey are exclusive.
+  if set the packet is filtered by the service key.
+  `service` and `servicekey` are exclusive.

 - **payloads** (*optional*, list of payload type and name)